 Dr. Marasa received her bachelor’s degree from the University of Alabama, where she graduated magna cum laude with a degree in Biology and a minor in Spanish.
 She attended the University of South Carolina School of Medicine where she received her Doctor of Medicine, cum laude.

 She completed her Psychiatry Residency at the University of Kentucky.
-During these four years, she practiced in a variety of settings, from triaging, evaluating and admitting patients from the emergency department to running a psychiatric ward at the state hospital.
+During those four years, she practiced in a variety of settings, from triaging, evaluating and admitting patients from the emergency department to running a psychiatric ward at the state hospital.
 She also practiced in a variety of outpatient clinical settings, treating those with attention deficit hyperactivity disorder to those with substance use disorders.
 She was also trained in telepsychiatry and served as a consult liaison to primary medical providers at the Federal Medical Center.

 Dr. Marasa completed her Forensic Psychiatry Fellowship at the University of California, Davis.
 She believes her training in forensic psychiatry allows her to examine each piece of evidence in an objective manner, just as she personalizes each patient’s treatment plan based on their individual needs.
-Her variety of experience helps her work individually with each patient to develop a multifactorial plan unique to each patient.
+Her variety of experiences helps her work individually with each patient to develop a multifactorial plan unique to each patient.

 “Threatening the President: When Hate Trumps Love.”
 Panel Member.
 Presented at the American Academy of Psychiatry and the Law.
 Austin, Texas.
 October 2018.
 Also presented at the American Psychiatric Association.
 San Francisco, California.
 May 2019.